erik-sn/zFilter/README.md

 ###### Filters - Lets you specify what killmails show up in the feed.
-Changing filters does not delete or affect the killmails the application keeps track of - they will just not be visible.
+Changing filters does not delete or affect the killmails the application keeps track of - only determines whether or not they will be visible.
-Functioning Filters:
   - Light Year distance from multiple systems
   - Stargate jump distance from multiple systems
   - Region